-Why is Self-Care Important?
+Why is Self Care Important?

 What is Self-Care Sunday?

-How Can I have Self Care on Sunday?
+How Can I Have Self-Care on Sunday?

-You can start with finding just 10 minutes to eek out for yourself.
-Give the kids an activity that will keep them occupied – or even institute family self-care time (why not teach them at an early age that taking care of yourself is important?).
+You can start by finding just 10 minutes to treat yourself.
+Give the kids an activity that will keep them occupied – or even institute family self-care time (why not teach them early that taking care of yourself is important?).

 After you make the 10 minutes a habit, work on expanding it.
 Take 20 minutes the next week, and see if you can build up an hour.

-What are Some Self Care Sunday Ideas?
+What Are Some Self-Care Sunday Ideas?

 Go for a Walk

 It doesn’t have to be a long walk.
 I’ve found that a quick stroll around the block works wonders to get me feeling refreshed and refocused.
-Give it a try!

 Taking a few minutes to focus on deep breathing is an excellent way to ground yourself.
-Maybe 10 minutes isn’t quite enough for a full-on mediation session, but taking some time to concentrate on your breathing, and take in full, deep breaths, will do wonders for your mental health.
+Maybe 10 minutes isn’t enough for a full-on mediation session, but taking some time to concentrate on your breathing, and take in full, deep breaths, will do wonders for your mental health.

 Read a Book

-I have a giant reading list of books that I want to read, and it’s been so difficult for me to find a few spare hours to read them.
-But, when I realized that I don’t need to read through an entire book in one sitting (rocket science, I know) I miraculously started reading more books.
+I have a giant reading list of books I want to read, and it’s been challenging to find a few spare hours to read them.
+But when I realized I didn’t need to read through an entire book in one sitting, I miraculously started reading more books.

-Thirty minutes is definitely enough time for a productive meditation session.
-When you’re mediating for self-care, it’s best to focus on Zen meditation.
-This method of meditating is all about clearing your mind and letting go of all your stress and worries.
+Thirty minutes provides enough time for a productive meditation session.
+When you’re meditating for self-care, it’s best to focus on Zen meditation.
+This meditation method is about clearing your mind and letting go of all your stress and worries.

 Go for a Jog

-It may seem mundane, but you’re really giving your brain a break from all the stress and worry.
+It may seem mundane, but you’re giving your brain a break from all the stress and worry.
 I have a Buffy the Vampire Slayer adult coloring book, and I love it.
-I pull that bad boy out whenever I’ve had a rough day, and after about 20 minutes of coloring, the anxiety just melts away.
+After about 20 minutes of coloring, the anxiety just melts away.

 Take a Bath

 A bubble bath is the quintessential self-care Sunday idea.
 The luxurious appeal of a warm, fragrant bubble bath can’t be overstated.
-It’s indulgent, relaxing, and the perfect way to unwind after a long week.
+It’s indulgent, relaxing, soothing, and the perfect way to unwind after a long week.

 It takes me nearly 15 minutes to draw a bath to my liking, and then I want to soak for at least 15 minutes, if not more.

 Go for a Hike